Launch your business in 10 days!

 • State taxes: There are seven states without income taxes.
 You’ll have to collect these from employee pay unless you live in Alaska, Florida, Nevada, South Dakota, Texas, Washington, or Wyoming.

-The revenue will also need to cover other costs such as cleaning supplies, which we’ll discuss next.
+Your revenue will also need to cover other costs such as cleaning supplies, which we’ll discuss next.

 Cleaning Supplies

 Based on standard cleaning services, you’ll probably need to spend an average of $3 to $5 per hour on cleaning supplies.
-You’ll be buying these in bulk to save money, but Chris estimates that the supply list for many cleaning companies will be around $900 for startup costs.
+You’ll be buying these in bulk to save money, but Chris estimates that the supply list for many cleaning companies will be around $900 for start-up costs.

 Vehicle, Fuel, Insurance, and Repairs